Rajnath lauds heroes of 1947 war, crucial role played by J&K people | Law-Order

 - India

-In his address at an event held at the old airfield, Srinagar to mark the 75th anniversary of the Infantry Day, he also said ''traits of new-born Pakistan could be seen from its nascent stage only''.
+In his address at an event held at the old airfield, Srinagar to mark the 75th anniversary of the Infantry Day on Thursday, Singh also said ''traits of new-born Pakistan could be seen from its nascent stage only''.

 Exactly 75 years ago, troops of the Indian Army's 1 Sikh Regiment had arrived at the old airfield of Srinagar, carried in Dakota aircraft, to protect Jammu and Kashmir from Pakistani forces, a day after its then Maharaja Hari Singh signed the 'instrument of accession' on October 26, 1947.